-- the cumbersome and time-consuming searching for cuts will be saved
+- The cumbersome and time-consuming searching for cuts saved.

-- Simplification of the reconstruction / shortening of sequences in post-production
+- The reconstruction / trimming of sequences in post-production simplified.

 Workflow of the past:

-Ins & Outs of "faults“ had to be searched and marked,
+Ins & Outs ‘faults’ had to be manually searched and marked;

-repair patches searched, checked for the appropriate length and also marked.
+Repair footage manually searched, and then checked for appropriate length before being marked.

-This procedure is no longer up to date with the ever-present time and cost pressures no longer state of the art.
+This procedure is no longer viable with current time and cost pressures.
+It is also no longer considered state of the art.

-With the use of the EDL-recorder, the tedious, manual and time-consuming reverse engineering of complete sequences in the usual form is eliminated.
-Instead, it is now possible: with a simple push of a button the edit suite becomes a directors room.
+By using the EDL-recorder, the tedious, manual and time-consuming job of reverse engineering the used and unused recorded video footage is eliminated.
+Instead, it is now possible, with a simple push of a button, for the edit suite to become a director’s room.